bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

 # Testing Engine/Gem Integration into a main application #
 I believe that tests located in engines/gems should be unit tests - they should run fast and stub any external dependencies.
-It doesn't make sence to me to test integration outside of the main applications - System Tests are great tool to do this job.
+It doesn't make sense to me to test integration outside of the main applications - System Tests are great tool to do this job.
 A basic example
 {% highlight ruby %}